Walterina Markova: Personal life

 He spent the last years of his life at the Home for the Golden Gays in Pasay.
-He died at the age of 81 when he was accidentally hit by a cyclist.
+He died at the age of 81 when he was hit by a bicyclist.

-He was quoted as saying: "As humans, we won’t live long.
+He was quoted as saying: "As humans, we won't live long.
 Revealing my own story is my way of inspiring other gays who continue to be oppressed today.
 By my act, I may have probably given freedom to many other gay people."